Mustafa-a-alturki/n-queens/README.md

 is attacked from any queen placed on the same row, column or diagonal.
 The solution to the problem is a placement of all the N queens such that no attack is possible.

-In this implementation, each queen is placed in a different column, thus eliminating source of attacks comming from the same column.
+In this implementation, each queen is placed in a different column, thus eliminating attacks coming from the same column.

 ## Definitions:
 - queen i is the queen placed on the ith column.